-Updated October 2020
+Updated October 2023

 There are two requirements for a gas to be called a greenhouse gas (GHG): it must absorb infrared radiation (sometimes called heat radiation), and it must have a long residence time in the atmosphere.
-There must be enough time for emissions and removals of the gas to mix globally, causing its concentration to be fairly uniform.
+There has to be enough time for emissions and removals of the gas to mix globally, causing its concentration to be fairly uniform.
 Climate projections have large model uncertainties due to the complexity of the climate system.
 However, the uncertainties in GHG measurements themselves are extremely small.
 Furthermore, the extra heat retention in the atmosphere due to the increased abundance of each gas can be calculated fairly accurately when other factors are kept the same.
-We call this the direct heat retention or direct heating influence.
-We present here a measure that summarizes the increase of the direct heating influence since 1800 (also known as “climate forcing”) supplied from these gases.
-We also present it as a fraction of the Earth’s weather and climate engine, namely the total solar energy absorbed by Earth and its atmosphere.
+We call this the direct or instantaneous heat retention or direct heating influence.
+We present here a measure that summarizes the increase of the direct heating influence since the year 1800 CE (also known as “climate forcing”) supplied from these gases.
+We also present it as a fraction of the Earth’s weather and climate engine, namely the total amount of solar energy absorbed by Earth and its atmosphere.
 Because it is based on the observed amounts of GHGs in the atmosphere and on well-known physics of how gases absorb and emit radiation, this measure has little uncertainty.

 The NOAA monitoring program provides high-precision measurements of the global abundance and distribution of GHGs that are used to calculate changes in radiative climate forcing.